AayushmanKumar/PClub_Task_1/problem.md

 The score of a player is the sum of all the elements that they have taken from the array $A$.

-Aadit convinces to Aalekh that he would take the first chance unbeknownst to Aalekh that whoever starts the game can never lose !
+Aadit convinces Aalekh that he would take the first chance unbeknownst to Aalekh that whoever starts the game can never lose !
 It is clear that Aadit wants to maximise the difference while Aalekh wants to minimise it.

 **NOTE: The elements of the array $A$ are integers and hence can be positive, zero and negative!